-1. What is the eligibility for tax* benefits by claiming deduction under Section 80E?
+1. What is the eligibility for tax* benefits by claiming a deduction under Section 80E?

-The eligibility criteria for deduction under Section 80E is as follows:
+The eligibility criteria for deduction under Section 80E are as follows:

 - Any individual applying for a loan for further studies or higher education for himself or on behalf of their spouse, children or student for whom the individual is the legal guardian

 - Companies and Hindu Undivided Family (HUF) cannot claim a deduction

 - Only the taxpayer who has applied for the loan can claim a deduction

-2. What are the documents required to claim deduction under Section 80E?
+2. What are the documents required to claim a deduction under Section 80E?

-The individual wanting to claim deduction under Section 80E has to provide a certificate from the financial institution or any approved charitable institution from which the loan is taken.
+The individual wanting to claim a deduction under Section 80E has to provide a certificate from the financial institution or any approved charitable institution from which the loan is taken.
 This certificate must showcase the principal amount and the interest amount separately for the education loan taken for that particular financial year.

 3. For how long can you claim the deductions under Section 80E?

 You can claim the deduction under Section 80E right from the year you start repaying the loan.
 The deduction can be availed only for eight years from the year when you start repaying or until you have fully repaid your interest, whichever happens, earlier.